 Sole Proprietorship Privately Owned Corporation Publicly Traded Corporation Partnership 1.
 General 2.
 Limited 3.
 Limited Liability Limited Liability Company College/University State Registration to do business/Tax ID Number.
 Certificate of Incorporation (also known as Corporate Charter).
 Articles of Incorporation (with all amendments).
 Certificate of Incorporation (also known as Corporate Charter).
 Articles of incorporation (with all amendments).
 General - Similar to a sole proprietorship; may only be able to provide Certificate of Fictitious Business Name.
 Limited - Certificate of Limited Partnership.
-Limited Liability Partnership - Certificate of Limited Liability Partnership.
-Articles of Organization College/university charter (similar to articles of incorporation).
+Limited Liability Partnership - Certificate of Limited Liability Articles of Organization College/university charter (similar to articles of incorporation).
 Bylaws (attested copy with all amendments).
 Bylaws (attested copy with all amendments).
 Partnership Agreement.
 Operating agreement.
 Charter (or similar document to company's bylaws).
 Latest financial report or a copy of the 1040 for the previous year (including Schedule C).
 NOTE: The most recent IRS tax return may ONLY be submitted if the tax return includes the information required being included on a balance sheet and income statement, and the tax return is a copy of the entire return.
 Consolidated financial information, including notes, for the most recently closed accounting year.
 (If audited report is not available, entity must certify to the unavailability of audited information.)
 If company stock is not publicly traded but the company has publicly-traded debt, submit the Form 10-K filed with the Securities and Exchange Commission (SEC) for the company's most recently closed accounting year.
-Form 10-Q reports for financial quarters filed (with the SEC) since the last annual report (Form 10-K).
+Consolidated annual report to shareholders for the most recently closed accounting year.
+Form 10-K report, and all Form 10-Q reports for financial quarters filed (with the SEC) since the last annual report (Form 10-K).
 If publicly traded, submit consolidated annual report to shareholders for most recently closed accounting year; also Form 10-K and Form 10-Q reports for financial quarters filed (with SEC) since the last annual report (Form 10-K).
 If not publicly traded, submit latest consolidated annual report or audited financial information, including notes, for most recently closed accounting year.
-(If audited report is not available, entity must certify to the unavailability of audited information). audited report is not Consolidated financial information, including notes, for the most recently closed accounting year.
 (If audited report is not available, entity must certify to the unavailability of audited information).
+Consolidated financial information, including notes, for the most recently closed accounting year.
+(If audited report is not available, entity must certify to the unavailability of audited information).
+Consolidated financial information, including notes, for the most recently closed accounting year.
+(If audited report is not available, entity must certify to the unavailability of audited information).

 Sole Proprietorship Privately Owned Corporation Publicly Traded Corporation Partnership 1.
 General 2.
 Limited 3.
-Limited Liability Limited Liability Company College/University Most recent annual If required by the Most recent annual board stockholders and board partnership agreement: The meeting minutes identifying meeting minutes that most recent Annual governing body and officers identify directors and Stockholders and Board of the entity, and entity's officers of corporation and meeting minutes identifying voting list. company's voting list. directors and officers and Include any authorizing company's voting list. resolutions of governing body that spell out authorities of the key management personnel.
-FOCI determination is a not required of self-employed L
+Limited Liability Limited Liability Company College/University Most recent annual stockholders and board If required by the Most recent annual board meeting minutes that partnership agreement: The most recent Annual meeting minutes identifying governing body and officers identify directors and Stockholders and Board of the entity, and entity's officers of corporation and company's voting list. meeting minutes identifying directors and officers and voting list.
+Include any authorizing company's voting list. resolutions of governing body that spell out authorities of the key management personnel. management personner.

 FOCI determination is not required of self-employed individuals performing work under a consulting agreement.

 If applicable, each tier parent of the bidder must submit a complete package (i.e., information shown above for the applicable form of business).